-SEO is not dead in 2017.
+SEO will not be dead in 2018.
 In fact, it is still one of the most cost effective inbound marketing methods to employ for online businesses.
 If you are not already seen on search engines, this is the time to develop your search engine optimization strategy for your brand.
 For local businesses, SEO is important too because many local customers search for businesses on their desktop and mobile-with 30% making a store visit on the very same day.

 Avoid These SEO Mistakes For Your Website

 Whether you are using an inhouse SEO team for your website or outsourcing SEO services to digital agencies, here are the SEO mistakes to avoid.
 By doing regular SEO audits, you can evaluate the effectiveness of your strategy.

 1.No KPI for your SEO

 It is connect SEO outcomes to your business objectives.
 That is the entire point of formulating a SEO strategy!
 With so many variables in SEO, it is vital to identify what is effective and define your SEO Key Performance Indicators.
 Do you want to measure organic keyword rankings, increase in traffic, leads, conversions or links?
 To answer that, you need to know what are your website objectives and what metrics will demonstrate that you have reached them.